Looking for new clients? Meet them on Reedsy

 Freelancers can provide a good, steady income

 It’s a common concern that freelancing won’t pay the bills.
-We won’t deny that there can be dry spells, but as the 3,500+ industry experts on Reedsy will tell you, the job pool is far from shallow (especially if you have a strong profile, a good network, and a strong work ethic).
+We won’t deny that there can be dry spells, but as the 3,500+ industry experts on Reedsy will tell you, the job pool is far from shallow (especially if you have a strong professional portfolio, a good network, and a strong work ethic).

 Alice Sullivan took a chance with her move to independent work, and it paid off: “After six years working in-house, I decided I was burned out and needed a change.
 So I saved my money, let my connections know I was making the jump to freelancing, and quit a very lucrative salaried position.